Miccighel/Crowd_Frame/README.md

   The file must be named exactly `.env` (not `.env.txt`).
   On **Windows**, enable “File name extensions” in Explorer; on **macOS**, use “Get Info” to verify the name.

+- **Use Yarn, not npm**
+  The frontend uses Yarn 4.
+Use `yarn install`, `yarn up`, and `yarn ng ...` commands instead of npm commands to avoid generating a `package-lock.json` or triggering npm peer-resolution conflicts.

 - **Toloka support**
   Toloka integration has been removed from Crowd_Frame (the `toloka-kit` dependency and the Toloka build/download helpers are no longer part of the project).